Looking for a way to turn a computer on and off remotely to perform critical or time-sensitive tasks?

 Wake ON Lan for Android

-The Wake on LAN tool automates waking up computers using Tasker or Llama broadcast.
+The Wake on LAN tool allows you to automate waking up computers using Tasker or Llama streaming.

-However, it is still possible that it works better with a Ethernet connection only with Wi-Fi.
+However, it remains possible that it works better with a Ethernet connection only with Wi-Fi.
 It will be up to you to test the options.